fieldtrip/website/_includes/shared/faq/replacements.md

 - tcdf
 - range

-Alternatives are provided for the following functions from the Signal Processing Toolbox
+Alternatives are provided for the following functions from the Signal Processing Toolbox (signal)

 - barthannwin
 - bilinear